 Rochester

-History Center of Olmsted County – FREE
+History Center of Olmsted County

-The History Center of Olmsted County offers free admission for up to four people per EBT card.
+The History Center of Olmsted County offers FREE admission for up to four people per EBT card.

-SPARK Children’s Museum of Rochester – $5 per person
+SPARK Children’s Museums of Rochester

 St. Paul

-Bell Museum – FREE & Discounts
+Bell Museum

 The Bell Museum at University of Minnesota offers several discounts for low income households.
-They offer free Explore passes for qualifying guests, as well as discounted planetarium shows ($4 for adults, $3 for children).
+They offer FREE Explore passes for qualifying guests, as well as discounted planetarium shows ($4 for adults, $3 for children).

 Curiosity memberships are also available for eligible low income households.
 These memberships are $15 per year.
 During the year, you’ll get unlimited admission to the museum and discounted $2 planetarium tickets.
 In order to be eligible, you must at least 18 years old and enrolled in one of these programs: